jennerdulce/TIPS/database-setup.md

 - when Selecting a row, use `value.rowCount === 0` or `value.rowCount > 0` to determine if data has been retrieved
 - `console.log(value)` from the database response to see what the response LOOKS LIKE
 - `heroku pg:psql -f path/to/schema.sql --app your-heroku-app-name-here` creates database on heroku app
+    - in heroku app. need to add free postgress to allow databases